- Course Fee Cost | $8,828.00

 - * payment plan available

-For 2017 courses (FT19 comb and FT20 comb), the course fee includes your starter kit (including M.A.C Cosmetics) and a TMS 26 piece professional brush set, GHD Straighteners and GHD Hair Dryer, Dolly Head and clamp, 19mm Curling Tongs, Hotrollers and clamps, and a thermal pouch/pad.
+For 2019 courses (FT25 and FT26), the kit fee includes your M.A.C Cosmetics a 12 pce MYKITCO professional brush set, GHD Straighteners and GHD Hair Dryer, Dolly Head and clamp, Curling Tongs, Hotrollers and clamps, thermal pouch/pad and accessories.
+(NB: The kit fee may change without notice).
 The school will supply industry standard makeup products including all M.A.C Cosmetics for beauty and fashion work.
 Hair products will also be provided for your use during training.
 Any day trips or guest speakers/demonstrator costs are included in your course fees including professional photographs of your body painting work and final fashion exams.

 Course Dates and Timetable

 |February 2020||Mon - Fri||9.30am - 4.00pm||3 Feb 2020||24 Jun 2019||FT25|

 |July 2020||Mon - Fri||9.30am - 4.00pm||21 Jul 2020||9 Dec 2020||FT26|